Ultimate Guide to Building Your Sales Team Development Plan and Budget

 • At SAP, our inside sales reps were ramping up faster than the field reps, contributing to a 90% retention rate

-• At Waste Management, where it used to take reps 6 months to make their first sale, we got them there in just one week
+• At Waste Management, it used to take 6 months for reps to make their first sale, we got them their first sale in a week.

 Training is the game-changer.
 When reps feel that early success, they stay.
 It’s as simple as that.